Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 109: Therapy.
 Should all teens get it?
 Also, do boys actually need male role models?

-Send us a text When an anonymous listener posted this question we thought it would be a great topic to discuss; one that many of our listeners could be wondering about.
-The listener said, Hello, I absolutely love your podcast...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+When an anonymous listener posted this question we thought it would be a great topic to discuss; one that many of our listeners could be wondering about.
+The listener said, Hello, I absolutely love your podcast.
+And here’s the question.
+Do you think all teens should go to therapy, just so they have a space to talk that isn’t a parent, family member or friend.
+I’ve been pondering this lately and trying to .…

 Listen to the Episode